NewDefectus/newdefectus.github.io/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: default
+layout: index
 title: DefSite
 ---

+Hi!
+I'm Alon Ran (aka Defectus).
 Welcome to my website! :D

-This is where I collect and categorize all of my creative work, including stories, games, and programming projects.
+This is where I collect and categorize all of my creative works, including stories, games, and programming projects.